wvbe/docxml/README.md

   of your input XML did use any of the required components -- at least `<Document />` and `<Section />`.

+- `DXE004: The root node was not a document.`: The processing of your input did not result in a `<Document />` root AST.
+Any valid Word document must start with `<Document />`.

-- `DXE004: Could not read the DOTX template file due to error "…"`
+- `DXE005: Could not read the DOTX template file due to error "…"`

 - `DXE010: Cannot use styles without calling 'init' first.`: A content rendering rule is attempting to use a style (via `Template#style()`), but the template could not verify it exists.
 Run (and `await`) `Template#init()` at an earlier time -- for example when passing it to `<Document />`'s `template` prop.

-- `DXE011:Style "…" is not available in this template.
+- `DXE011: Style "…" is not available in this template.
 The only available style names are: …`: You are referencing a style name that does not exist in the supplied `.dotx` Word template.
 Please check the template and spelling.